...

 Step 4: Prioritize Problems

 Next, prioritize your list in an ABC analysis format.
 Start with your most important problem.
 If it’s a problem that causes serious damage to your business, put it in the A category.
 Next, decide if problems in the B category are causing considerable damage to your business or if they’re costing you a significant amount of money.
+Finally, move on to the C problems.
+These are problems that cost you some time and money, but not as much as those in the B category.
+Complete your analysis by determining if anything can be put in the “No Action” category.

 Step 5: Select a Solution

 After you’ve completed your analysis, you should have a few solutions that could improve your business or solve your problems.
 Go over them again and find the best solution for each problem.
 You can also review your list of possible solutions and evaluate them individually.
+When you’ve chosen a plan of action, it’s time to move forward and implement the change.
+This will help you implement your strategy and improve your business.

 Successful companies need to be flexible enough to adapt to change.
 This is why they must prioritize what needs more attention and spend their resources accordingly.